 Becoming a gym instructor is the first step towards becoming a personal trainer.
 It involves undertaking a Certificate III in Fitness (Gym Instructor).

 Personal trainers, like gym instructors, vary somewhat in their responsibilities.

 The main responsibility of a personal trainer is to help their client reach their fitness goals.
 Generally, this occurs during one-on-one sessions.
 During the first session, the goals of the client are discussed, as well as injuries and existing levels of fitness.
 After this, a personalised plan is created.
 These plans can involve losing weight, increasing muscle mass, or simply increasing fitness levels.
 This depends on the client’s needs.

 Unlike gym instructors, personal trainers have more freedom in their jobs.
 Training sessions occur whenever and wherever is best for the client, and therefore don’t have to be based at the gym.

 Alongside physical exercise, personal trainers also focus on the emotional well-being of their clients.
 This involves providing support and encouragement to assist the client to achieve their goals.
 Gym instructors, however, do not have this personalised and long-standing relationship with their gym members.

 If you choose this profession, undertaking a Certificate III in Fitness (Gym Instructor) and a Certificate IV in Fitness (Personal Trainer) can help you meet the personal trainer requirements needed for employment.
 The Certificate III in Fitness is a prerequisite for Certificate IV in Fitness.
 This means that you must complete the Certificate III before the Certificate IV.

 Want to Study Fitness Courses in Australia?

 Whether you want to study to become a personal trainer or gym instructor, The Eagle Academy provides the best personal trainer courses for your needs.
-Contact our Carina, Fortitude Valley or Southport campuses to enquire about enrolling in a fitness trainer course.
+Contact our Carina, Spring Hill or Southport campuses to enquire about enrolling in a fitness trainer course.